YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Comparison card showing gentle contact versus rough scalp massage after hair transplant

 Massage can dislodge grafts early if it creates enough pressure, pulling, bleeding, or scab trauma.
 Later, once grafts are anchored and the crusts have cleared, the risk becomes much lower.
-The important detail is that graft security, skin comfort, and readiness for pressure are not the same thing.
+The practical detail is that graft security, skin comfort, and readiness for pressure are not the same thing.

 A graft may be more secure under the skin while the surface still looks crusted, dry, red, or sensitive.
 I judge massage timing by the actual scalp, not only by the calendar.